 A taxpayer must report all taxable income received or accrued during the calendar year (from Jan.
 1 through Dec.
 31) tax period.
 The Pennsylvania Department of Revenue follows the Internal Revenue Service (IRS) due date for filing returns.
 You must file before midnight, April 15 or the next business day if April 15 falls on a Saturday, Sunday or IRS recognized holiday.
 The U. S. Postal Service postmark date on your envelope is proof of timely filing for paper returns.
-For TeleFile and padirectfile returns, the confirmation number that the department issued at the time of filing is proof of timely filing.
+For padirectfile returns, the confirmation number that the department issued at the time of filing is proof of timely filing.
 For PA/IRS e-File returns, the date the return was acknowledged as accepted by the IRS is proof of timely filing.
 A late filing can result in the imposition of penalty and interest.

 Extension of Time to File the PA-40 Individual Income Tax Return

 The department will grant a reasonable extension of time for filing a

 PA-40, Individual Income Tax return.
 Unless a taxpayer is outside the U.S., the department will not grant an extension for more than six months.
 People who are outside the country are granted an automatic two-month extension to file until June 15.